PEMapModder/Small-ZC-Plugins/WorldEditArt/Description.md

 Macros are saved as **/plugins/WorldEditArt/macros/<macro name>.mcr**.
 They are saved in the GZIP compression format.
 The following is a documentation of the decompressed version of these files:
 ```
+byte Length of the author's name
+string The author's name
 long The number of block places/breaks in this macro
-for each block place/break ->
+-> for each block place/break:
-    byte Type of action: 0 for place, 1 for break
+    byte Block ID
+    byte Placed block damage
-    int The target block's x delta from the anchor
+    long The target block's x delta from the anchor
     short The target block's y delta from the anchor
-    int The target block's z delta from the anchor
+    long The target block's z delta from the anchor
 ```

 ## Global Clipboard Clip File Format
 Saved in the GZIP format, the decompressed version is like this:

 ```
+byte Length of the author name
+string The author's name
 long the number of boards in this clip
 -> for each copied block:
     long X